Old Orange County Courthouse (North Carolina)

 Old Orange County Courthouse is a historic courthouse building located at Hillsborough, Orange County, North Carolina.
-It was built in 1845, and is a two-story, Greek Revival style, temple-form brick structure.
+It was built in 1845, and is a two-story, Greek Revival-style, temple-form brick structure.
 It replaced Dickerson Chapel as the county's courthouse.
 The front facade features a Doric order tetrastyle pedimented portico and two-stage clock tower.
+The brickwork is laid in Flemish bond.
 The building served as the seat of Orange County's government until 1954, when a new building was completed.

 It was listed on the National Register of Historic Places in 1971.
 It is located in the Hillsborough Historic District.